A SELLER’S GUIDE

 REMEMBER RULE #1

-A professionally prepared business information package is critical to assist in the process of marketing your business.
+A professionally prepared business help information package is critical to assist in the process of marketing your business.
 A Buyer will expect to see certain information in advance of the actual site visit.
 To assist you, the Seller of the business, and McLemore & Associates as your Broker, we have developed a Confidential Offering Memorandum that professionally prepares your business for sale.

 THE BUSINESS OWNER